pubky/mainline/docs/censorship-resistance.md

 ### Solution

+This library uses [BEP0042](https://www.bittorrent.org/beps/bep_0042.html) by default to counter sybil attacks by forcing every node to choose their ID verifiably based on their IP address.
+This way, every IP address is only able to generate 8 random IDs.

-The solution we use in this Mainline implementation, is to use the `expected distance to k (edk)` instead of `k`.
+Another solution is to use the `expected distance to k (edk)` instead of `k`.

-To understand what does that mean, consider that we have a rough estimation of the DHT size (which we obtain as explained in the documentation of the [Dht Size Estimate](./dht_size_estimate.md)), then we can _expect_ that the closest `k` nodes, are going to be within a range `edk`, for example, continuing the example from above, in a Dht of `8` nodes in a `16` ID space, we can expect the closest `2` nodes, within distance `4`.
+To understand what that means, consider that we have a rough estimation of the DHT size (which we obtain as explained in the documentation of the [Dht Size Estimate](./dht_size_estimate.md)), then we can _expect_ that the closest `k` nodes, are going to be within a range `edk`.
+For example, continuing the example from above, in a Dht of `8` nodes in a `16` ID space, we can expect the closest `2` nodes, within distance `4`.

 ```md